apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 ## Provisioning new tenants

-Pulsar was built as a fundamentally multi-tenant system.
+Pulsar is built as a fundamentally multi-tenant system.

-To allow a new tenant to use the system, we need to create a new one.
-You can create a new tenant using the [`pulsar-admin`](reference-pulsar-admin.md#tenants) CLI tool:
+If a new tenant wants to use the system, you need to create a new one.
+You can create a new tenant by using the [`pulsar-admin`](reference-pulsar-admin.md#tenants) CLI tool:

 ```shell
 $ bin/pulsar-admin tenants create test-tentant \